gtmsingh/JChatApp/README.md

 * The left topmost panel is the message log area.
 The message starting with any tab is the message sent and the messages starting with a tab character represents any message received.
 * Below the above panel is the message input box and below that is the input box for the name of the receiver.
 * `Send` button as it says sends the message.

+### TODO:
+* Make it work on different machines seamlessly
+* Various checks on Agent's properties of the nodes and simplify creation of node by click of a button
+* Visibility improvement when different pair of people are involved in conversation
+* Improvement in ease of use of the window buttons